-1 0 JMG program planning, to include the annual, 5 year, and statewide job development and 2 placement plans; 3 4 0 Program budgeting to include securing of funds, determining the JMG annual budget, and approving expenditures; 5 0 New site development to include meeting with local schools and communities to negotiate and 6 0 implement JMG, negotiate funding to support programs, and approve sub grants to fund local 7 programs; 8 0 Program coordination with JAG; 9 0 Public relations to include conducting meetings and workshops as needed and meeting with 10 legislators and elected public officials to develop knowledge of JMG; 11 0 Training and Accreditations to be accomplished by attending training at the state and national 12 level, overseeing the JMG state accreditation review, and providing assistance to JAG during 13 JMG's annual statewide accreditation review; and 14 0 Engagement with the SWIB Education and Training Committee by coordinating with the SWIB 15 16 Education and Training Committee chairperson on direction and goals of JMG, assisting with the 10 SWIB Education and Training Committee's understanding of JMG, providing public relations information to the SWIB Education and Training Committee, involving the SWIB Education and 18 Training Committee in JMG planning and the 5 year strategic plan, and involving the SWIB 19 Education and Training Committee in JMG activities, conference, etc. 10 20 JMG Program Managers: 21 The JMG Program Managers provide program management, indirect supervision, coordination and 22 implementation of JMG middle school, high school and out-of-school programs.
-The JMG Program 23 Managers shall: 24 0 Manage JMG middle school, high school and out-of-school programs to address dropout 25 26 prevention, career awareness and exploration, school-to-work transition, dropout and credit 20 27 recovery, and develop, implement and monitor work objectives, procedures, priorities and timelines to ensure smooth work flow; 28 0 Provide technical assistance and consulting services to a variety of individuals and groups 29 0 regarding JMG policies, procedures, goals, and objectives; 30 0 Maintain curriculum and design, write and update program operation and career association 31 - manuals to ensure proper systems and resources are in place for efficient and effective 32 program operation; 33 0 Develop marketing materials, including brochures, newsletters and fact sheets which help 34 increase program awareness and spark interest in starting programs in communities and 35 schools; 36 0 Encourage Career Specialists to utilize interactive teaching methods to achieve excellent 37 student behavior, customer service, student and customer satisfaction, and continuous system 38 improvement through staff empowerment, training and teamwork; 39 0 Coordinate ongoing monitoring and evaluation procedures to ensure program quality and 40 compliance with JMG, DLI, WSD and JAG standards; 41 42 0 Provide technical assistance and support in the use of JAG's Electronic National Data 42 43 Management System (e-NDMS) to ensure consistency in data collection for measuring outcomes and program achievements or set-backs against established goals and expectations; 43 44 and 44 45 0 Plan, implement and coordinate staff and teacher trainings regarding the JMG program. .0 46 Affiliation of Accredited Programs: 47 JAG accredited programs shall be operated according to acceptable management practices and shall 48 and develop state and local staff capable of implementing the JAG Model program.
-49 A strate egic plan that promotes involvement by stakeholders in determining the direction of the
+1 0 JMG program planning, to include the annual, 5 year, and statewide job development and 2 placement plans; 3 4 0 Program budgeting to include securing of funds, determining the JMG annual budget, and approving expenditures; 5 0 New site development to include meeting with local schools and communities to negotiate and 6 - implement JMG, negotiate funding to support programs, and approve sub grants to fund local 7 programs; 8 0 Program coordination with JAG; 9 0 Public relations to include conducting meetings and workshops as needed and meeting with 10 legislators and elected public officials to develop knowledge of JMG; 11 0 Training and Accreditations to be accomplished by attending training at the state and national 12 level, overseeing the JMG state accreditation review, and providing assistance to JAG during 13 JMG's annual statewide accreditation review; and 14 0 Engagement with the SWIB Education and Training Committee by coordinating with the SWIB 15 16 Education and Training Committee chairperson on direction and goals of JMG, assisting with the SWIB Education and Training Committee's understanding of JMG, providing public relations 10 information to the SWIB Education and Training Committee, involving the SWIB Education and 18 Training Committee in JMG planning and the 5 year strategic plan, and involving the SWIB 19 Education and Training Committee in JMG activities, conference, etc. 20 JMG Program 0 21 The JMG Program Managers provide program management, indirect supervision of the career 22 specialists, coordination and implementation of JMG middle school, high school and out-of-school 23 programs.
+The JMG Program Managers shall: 24 25 0 Manage JMG middle school, high school and out-of-school programs to address dropout 25 26 prevention, career awareness and exploration, school-to-work transition, dropout and credit recovery, and develop, implement and monitor work objectives, procedures, priorities and 20 27 timelines to ensure smooth work flow; 28 0 Provide technical assistance and consulting services to a variety of individuals and groups 29 Ū regarding JMG policies, procedures, goals, and objectives; 30 0 Maintain curriculum and design, write and update program operation and career association 31 manuals to ensure proper systems and resources are in place for efficient and effective 32 program operation; 33 0 Develop marketing materials, including brochures, newsletters and fact sheets which help 34 increase program awareness and spark interest in starting programs in communities and 35 schools; 36 0 Encourage Career Specialists to utilize interactive teaching methods to achieve excellent 37 student behavior, customer service, student and customer satisfaction, and continuous system 38 39 improvement through staff empowerment, training and teamwork; 39 40 0 Coordinate ongoing monitoring and evaluation procedures to ensure program quality and compliance with JMG, DLI, WSD and JAG standards; 40 41 0 Provide technical assistance and support in the use of JAG's Electronic National Data 42 0 Management System (e-NDMS) to ensure consistency in data collection for measuring 43 outcomes and program achievements or set-backs against established goals and expectations; 44 and 45 0 Plan, implement and coordinate staff and teacher trainings regarding the JMG program.
+Affiliation Appredited Dregramou 46 Affiliation of Accredited Programs: 47 48 JAG accredited programs shall be operated according to acceptable management practices and shall recruit and develop state and local staff capable of implementing the JAG Model program.
+48 49 A strategic plan that promotes involvement by stakeholders in determining the direction of the ייידע אמר המרגיעווענים וואטאקווקוו אי פומהקועועקנפ וו טקוקטוונוצ ווק טווקטוער עד עד